Tomahawk Railway: History

 The Tomahawk Railway, currently owned by Genesee & Wyoming has roots dating back to 1891, when the founder, William H. Bradley, organized the Wisconsin & Chippewa Railroad.
-In 1894, Bradley organized the Marinette, Tomahawk & Western Railway Company, then merged the W&C into the M.T. & W. in 1898.
+In 1894, Bradley organized the Marinette, Tomahawk & Western Railway Company (MT&W), then merged the W&C into the M.T. & W. in 1898.
 The main purpose of the railroad was to serve the timber and paper mills in the area at that time with its connection to the world via the Milwaukee Road and Soo Line.
 During the 1960s, the MT&W Railroad made daily runs to Kings Dam, and an occasional run to the boat factory located where the Harley-Davidson Plant is located today.
 By the late 1970s, the MT&W stopped providing service to Kings Dam and used the tracks there to store boxcars.
 It continued to provide service to the Owens-Illinois paper mill.
 In 2005, Genesee & Wyoming bought the railway and renamed it the Tomahawk Railway.